 Judge Sawyer did thorough homework and listened to both sides of the argument, visited the mine at Malakoff Diggins and witnessed firsthand the dumping of tailings into area rivers.
-In January 1884, Judge Sawyer ruled against the mining companies in a 225-decision detailing the damage caused by hydraulic mining banning the practice of dumping tailings into active waterways.
-The injunction effectively killed off any profit the mined hoped to earn.
+In January 1884, Judge Sawyer ruled against the mining companies in a 225-decision detailing the damage caused by hydraulic mining, banning the practice of dumping tailings into active waterways.
+The injunction effectively killed off any profit the mine hoped to earn.
 Investors had sunk $3 million into the mine, but only unearthed $2.8 million in gold by that time.
 But by 1884, over four million dollars in gold was pulled from forty-one million yards of earth.

 The result of the legal battle was the first environmental protection legislation ever produced by making this method of hydraulic mining illegal.
 After the Sawyer Decision was ruled upon, mine owners simply ignored the Sawyer Act and continued to dump mine tailings into area rivers.